Brooks Kriske: Chicago Cubs

 On November 29, 2024, Kriske signed a minor league contract with the Chicago Cubs.
 He made 13 appearances for the Triple-A Iowa Cubs, logging a 2-0 record and 3.38 ERA with 28 strikeouts across 18 2/3 innings pitched.
 On May 24, 2025, the Cubs selected Kriske's contract, adding him to their active roster.
 He made one scoreless appearance for Chicago, striking out one batter in two innings against the Cincinnati Reds.
 Kriske was designated for assignment by the Cubs on May 29.
 He cleared waivers and was sent outright to Triple-A Iowa on June 5.
 On July 12, the Cubs added Kriske back to their active roster.
 He was designated for assignment on August 2, following three more scoreless appearances for Chicago.

 Minnesota Twins

 On August 5, 2025, Kriske was claimed off waivers by the Minnesota Twins.
 In 11 appearances for the Twins, he struggled to an 0-1 record and 11.70 ERA with 11 strikeouts over 10 innings of work.
 Kriske was designated for assignment by Minnesota on September 7.
 He cleared waivers and was sent outright to the Triple-A St. Paul Saints on September 9.
 Kriske elected free agency on September 29.

+Athletics

+On December 12, 2025, Kriske signed a minor league contract with the Athletics.
+He was assigned to the Triple-A Las Vegas Aviators to begin the regular season, where he posted a 4-1 record and 2.25 ERA with 25 strikeouts over 10 appearances.
+On May 6, 2026, the Athletics selected Kriske's contract, adding him to their active roster.
+He made two scorelsss appearances for the team before being placed on the injured list due to a right shoulder impingement on May 13.
+Kriske was transferred to the 60-day injured list on June 2.